eramaan/js-projects/README.md

 # js-projects
 JavaScript Projects

-Rock Paper Scissors project, 5 rounds against the randomness - only on console
+Rock Paper Scissors project
+// OLD 5 rounds against the randomness - only on console
+// NEW
+First who reaches five point is the winner

 Feeling lucky?
 Give it a run!